The Beginners Guide to Australian Bush Tucker & Native Foods You Can Try

 Seeds like the cycad palm seeds and seeds from the pigweed plant, can be eaten or turned into breads and cakes.

-The bunya nut, similar to a chestnut in both taste in appearance, is a prominent food for the Australian Aboriginals.
-It can be eaten raw, cooked on hot coals or turned into a paste.
+The bunya nut is similar to a chestnut in both taste and appearance and can be eaten raw, cooked on hot coals or turned into a paste.

 Other bush nuts which can be enjoyed include the macadamia nut, the peanut and the Australian cashew.